 We’re noticing a trend toward opening urgent cares with a single care focus, such as orthopedics, chiropractic/spine care, or pediatrics.
 Specialty care is the way to differentiate in saturated, suburban markets—and, in places where competition is large.
 A predictable shift is that we’ll see more “typical” child and adult urgent cares follow suit, hiring specialists to be on staff.

 Thinking of opening a specialty urgent care?
-Download our eBook with Insider Tips for Starting a Pediatric Urgent Care
+Check out our Insider Tips for Starting a Pediatric Urgent Care

 In addition, health systems are pairing up with urgent cares to feed patient referrals to health system-affiliated specialty clinics.
 With more retail-based clinics in chain stores, freestanding and independent urgent cares need a better way to stand out from the clinic down the street—or in the patient’s favorite retail store.
 Interestingly, specialty urgent cares, along with retail-based clinics, are increasing medical spending, as patients access convenient healthcare services previously unavailable to them.